 Verulamium was one of the largest cities in Roman Britain.
-It was founded in AD 49 and rebuilt at least twice, once after being sacked in AD 61 and again in AD 155 after a major fire.
+It was founded in AD 49, and by around 940 was little more than a "refuge for thieves, body snatchers and women of ill repute".
 The site is now a public park, called Verulamium Park.
-The museum provides a fascinating glimpse into Roman life.
-The Roman Theatre was used for religious and civil ceremonies.
+The museum provides a fascinating glimpse into Roman times.
+Only the ruins of the Roman Theatre remain.
 The hypocaust (central heating system) and remains of the fortifications are also of interest.

 Address:St Michael’s Street, AL3 4SW St Albans